- After using a Windows shared folder to implement HA some icons are missed from Jenkins.

 USER_1to run Jenkins as a service, then in the network shared path windows machine, this

 USER_1should also exist with the same password.

-- The next step I did is to download Jenkins Operation centre/JEbC from this link and I installed it in the machine.
+The next step I did is to download Jenkins Operation Center/JEbC from this link and I installed it in the machine.

 services. and I customized the following line of